 In December 2015 she finished working on a larger than life-sized piece of 3 figures in Kilkenny limestone for one of the UK’s largest trade unions, the GMB.

 Photogragh by Ros Fraser

-It is with great pleasure that we can announce that Mel has been accepted as a member of the Royal British Society of Sculptors so she can now put the letters MRBS after her name!
+It is with great pleasure that we can announce that Mel has been accepted as a member of the Royal Society of Sculptors so she can now put the letters MRSS after her name!

-After a busy 2017 where Mel’s was the featured artist at the second Marks Hall Sculpture Exhibition in Coggeshall, Essex, Mel’s work will be shown by the Sheridan Russell Gallery at the Hampstead Affordable Art Fair, 10-13 May 2018 and at the Battersea Affordable Art Fair, in October.
-Mel’s work will also be on show at the Broomhill Sculpture Gardens from June, at Doddington Hall from 29 July 29-9 September and for the last three weekends of July at her studio as part of Cambridge Open Studios.
+In 2019 Mel’s work will be shown by the Sheridan Russell Gallery at the Fresh Art Fair in Cheltenham, 26-28 April and at Gallery Different in London, 14-22 May.
+By Cube Gallery at the Hampstead Affordable Art Fair, 9-12 May and at the Battersea Affordable Art Fair, 17-20 October.
+Mel’s work will also be on show at the first Sculpture exhibition at Beaulieu Hampshire from May 25th to July 14th and at Marks Hall Sculpture Exhibition in Coggeshall, Essex, from 20th July to the 1st September and for the second, third and fourth weekends of July at her studio as part of Cambridge Open Studios.

 To discuss availability of pieces, prices, commissions or a visit to the studio, copy and paste firstname.lastname@example.org into your email programme.
 Mel’s studio is 5 miles east of Cambridge and can be visited by appointment.

 ‘Stone has its own life.
 Mel, with her exceptional talent and passion, lights the magic within, giving it the glory and soul.’